FullStackForger/ifmd-fullstackforger/tech/osx/macports-short-guide.md

 # Mackports - short guide

-This is super short macports guide and it is in progress.
+This is super short macports guide.
+This article is an ongoing work in progress.
 I am adding more and more stuff here every time I encounter a problem or something interesting.

 If you looking for full [official guide](https://guide.macports.org), just follow the link.

 ## Activating, deactivating packages

 <!-- http://stackoverflow.com/questions/4231228/macports-setting-an-install-as-active -->
 ```
-sudo port deactivate ImageMagick@6.6.5-0_0+q16
+sudo port deactivate portname@x.y.z-0_0+q1
-sudo port activate  ImageMagick@6.6.4-9_0+q16
+sudo port activate  portname@x.y.z-0_0+q2
 ```

 ## Uninstalling packages